Recursive Entropic Variational Inference for Nonlinear State-Space Models: Practical Recursive Inference Algorithms

 Here, $q^{[i+1]}(x_{0:\T}; \alpha)$ denotes the updated variational posterior that depends implicitly on $\beta$, and thus on $\alpha$.
-Detailed derivations of the forward and reverse Lagrangian formulations are provided in Appendix~\ref{app:forward-markov-proof} and Appendix~\ref{app:reverse-markov-proof}, respectively.
+Derivations of the forward and reverse Lagrangian formulations are provided in the appendix.

 An outline of the bisection procedure for determining the optimal damping parameter is presented in Algorithm~\ref{alg:forward-gauss-markov-optimal-damping} and Algorithm~\ref{alg:reverse-gauss-markov-optimal-damping}, corresponding to the forward and reverse Gauss--Markov smoothers.
-Importantly, the root condition~\eqref{eq:temperature-grad} guarantees that the optimal solution $q^{[i+1]}(x_{0:\T})$ lies on the boundary of the KL-ball centered at $q^{[i]}(x_{0:\T})$ with radius $\varepsilon$.
+When the KL constraint is active, the root condition~\eqref{eq:temperature-grad} places the optimal solution $q^{[i+1]}(x_{0:\T})$ on the boundary of the KL-ball centered at $q^{[i]}(x_{0:\T})$ with radius $\varepsilon$.
+If the unconstrained update already lies within this ball, the optimal multiplier is $\alpha=0$, corresponding to $\beta=0$.
 This induces an automatic damping adaptation mechanism that dynamically enforces the trust-region constraint across iterations.